Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_snowpark_container_services/intro_to_snowpark_container_services.md

 ## Overview
 Duration: 3

-Through this quickstart guide, you will explore [Snowpark Container Services](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview), which are now in Public Preview on AWS.
+Through this quickstart guide, you will explore [Snowpark Container Services](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview).
 You will learn the basic mechanics of working with Snowpark Container Services and build several introductory services. **Please note: this quickstart assumes some existing knowledge and familiarity with containerization (e.g. Docker) and basic familiarity with container orchestration.**

 ### What is Snowpark Container Services?